oflang/ox/README.md

 - general purpose
 - natural languages
 - This is just a hobby
-- list are like go struct
+- list is like go struct
-- functions being the first class
+- function is the first class

 ```
   program = (statement)